RelaySC/relay-bot/README.md

 ```

 ## Changelog
+**v2.0.11 - 18/07/2016**
+- No automatically links subreddits with names that are too short.

 **v2.0.10 - 19/06/2016**
 - No longer outputs `test` in place of the time since the kickstarter in the `!stats` command.